About IJ4EU

 Why does IJ4EU focus on cross-border journalism?

 Because public-interest stories are increasingly transnational.
 The subjects tackled by investigative journalism don’t stop at national borders.
-Some of the biggest investigative scoops in recent years, such as the Panama Papers and the Pegasus Papers, are the product of teams of journalists working around the globe.
+Some of the biggest investigative scoops in recent years are the product of teams of journalists working around the globe.
+Meanwhile, local reporters working across national frontiers have broken stories important to their communities.

 Grant eligibilty and applying (for both schemes)